codepath/android_guides/Configuring-a-Parse-Server.md

         // Stetho.initializeWithDefaults(this);

         // set applicationId, clientKey, and server based on the values in the Heroku settings.
-        Parse.initialize(new Parse.Configuration.Builder(this)
+        // any network interceptors must be added with the Configuration Builder given this syntax Parse.initialize(new Parse.Configuration.Builder(this)
                 .applicationId("myAppId")
                 .clientKey("clientKey")